commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ---

-### Oracle Support

-A note about extra dependencies for Oracle support.

----

 ## Launching the App

-When PgManage starts for the first time, it will ask you to set up a master password.
+When PgManage starts for the first time, it will ask you to set up a master password.*
 Fill up the provided fields and click the `Set master password` button.

 ![Setting up the master password](./images/master_pass.png)